 The Icelandic government tries to re-plant trees and slowly they are coming back.
 But the trees that are found in Iceland are young, small and not very strong.
 So, even if you end up on a campground where they have trees, don’t hang your hammock!

 Camping safety: Stick to these 4 rules and you’ll be fine!

 Camping is quite safe in Iceland.
-There won’t sneak snakes into your tent and there are no monkeys that might steal your belongings.
+Snakes won’t sneak into your tent and there are no monkeys that might steal your belongings.
 Even the mosquitos don’t bite, they just annoy you with their buzzing.

 Still, there are some precautions you should take to make your camping adventure in Iceland a real success.

 Although the weather is highly unpredictable, weather predictions will give you an indication of wind speeds and temperatures.
 Also, take volcano eruption warnings seriously.
 Iceland is known for its volcanic landscapes and many of them are still active.

 Oh, and now we are talking about wind.
 Make sure you hold the door of your car when you get in and out of the car.
 The wind in Iceland can be really strong and your door will fly away if you don’t hold it tight!